TOAST-DOCS/E-mail/en/console-guide.md

 Click **Schedule Delivery** at the bottom right of the mail body.
 On the **Schedule Delivery** window, click your choice.

 * **Confirm and Process**: Check mail address of each recipient and body in the **Retreive Tagged Mail Delivery** tab before sending mails.
-Keep note that mail cannot be sent unless user delivers.
+Unless delivery is requested **within 7 days** after registration, data may be deleted and it may not be properly sent (not supported for scheduled delivery).
 * **Immediate Delivery**: Send mails immediately without checking receiving information.
 You can find delivery result in the Query Tagged Mail Delivery tab.

 ### Upload files to Send Mass Mails